RAISA

 Pronunciation: (RISE - ZA!)

-RAISA Torres — widely known as RAISA — is a Peruvian contemporary cubist artist born in 1990.
-She lives and works between Madison, Wisconsin, and Lima, Peru, drawing from the cultural duality of both places to infuse her work with richness, contrast, and emotional depth.
+RAISA Torres — known professionally as RAISA — is a Peruvian contemporary cubist artist born in 1990.
+She lives and works between Madison, Wisconsin, and Lima, Peru, drawing from the cultural duality of both places to create work marked by richness, contrast, and emotional depth.

-RAISA’s rise has been nothing short of remarkable.
-In her first year as a full-time artist, she sold out her debut collection of 32 originals — and to date, has placed 99 original works in private collections.
-Her paintings have captivated audiences in cities across the U.S., including Miami, Atlanta, Chicago, and Pittsburgh, quickly positioning her as a standout in the contemporary art world.
+RAISA’s trajectory has been striking.
+In her first year as a full-time artist, she sold out her debut collection of 32 originals.
+In just the past three years, she has sold over 200 original works, placing her paintings in private collections across the United States.
+Her work has resonated with audiences in cities such as Miami, Atlanta, Chicago, and Pittsburgh, establishing her as a distinctive voice in contemporary art.

-Celebrated for her vivid color palettes, fluid lines, and emotive brushwork, RAISA has earned the nickname “Lady Picasso” among her peers.
-Each piece explores the layered terrain of human connection, memory, and feeling — transforming personal emotion into universal narrative.
+Known for her vivid palettes, fluid lines, and expressive brushwork, RAISA has been affectionately called “Lady Picasso” by peers and collectors alike.
+Through layered compositions and emotionally charged forms, she explores human connection, memory, and feeling, transforming intimate emotion into a universal visual language.

-Her work is collected nationally, with her largest collector owning seven originals.
-Among her collectors are CEOs of leading financial institutions, prominent government figures, and well-known musicians — a reflection of both her growing prestige and the personal resonance her work evokes.
+Her achievements include receiving the People’s Choice Award at Crystal Bridges Museum of American Art.
+Her work is collected nationally, with her largest collector owning 12 pieces.
+Among her collectors are CEOs of major financial institutions, prominent public figures, and acclaimed musicians — a testament to both her growing prestige and the deep resonance of her work.